AutoGAN-based Dimension Reduction for Privacy Preservation: Introduction

 \section{Introduction}

-The applications of machine learning (ML) such as an on-line system collecting data from multiple data owners are raising privacy issues.
-Many types of user data are being collected in a smart city such as patient records, salary information, biological characteristics, Internet access history, personal images.
-These types of data can be widely used in daily recommendation systems, business data analysis, or a disease prediction system.
-However, collecting and using such data might raise privacy issues for individuals who contribute their sensitive information.
-Considering the multi-level access control system of a company using biometric recognition (e.g., facial images) for granting permission to access data resources, its staff members may concern their facial information being vulnerable to adversaries.
-The utility of face features can be effectively used in machine learning tasks for authentication purposes.
-However, leaking the face images might lead to a privacy problem such as the utilization of face images to determine the members' identity by an adversary.
-In this study, we consider an access control system collecting dimensionally-reduced face images of staff members to perform authentication task and to provide permission for members who would like to access the data resources.
-We propose a non-linear dimension reduction framework to decrease data dimension for the authentication purpose mentioned above and prevent an adversary from reconstructing their face images.
+Machine Learning (ML) is an important aspect of modern applications that rely on big data analytics (e.g., an on-line system collecting data from multiple data owners).
+However, these applications are progressively raising many different privacy issues as they collect different types of data on a daily basis.
+For example, many types of data are being collected in smart cities such as patient records, salary information, biological characteristics, Internet access history, personal images and so on.
+These types of data then can be widely used in daily recommendation systems, business data analysis, or disease prediction systems which in turn affect the privacy of individuals who contributed their sensitive data.
+Considering a multi-level access control system of a company using biometric recognition (e.g., face recognition, fingerprint) for granting permission to access data resources, the company staff members may concern their biological information being vulnerable to adversaries.
+Even though the utility of these biometric features can be effectively used in machine learning tasks for authentication purpose, leaking this information might lead to privacy breaches.
+For example, an adversary could utilize them to determine the members' identities.